Alabama Public Service Commission: History and prior commissioners

 One of the most infamous and colorful politicians in Alabama was Commissioner Eugene "Bull" Connor, a Democrat who had earlier served as police commissioner in Birmingham.
 He made national news when he ordered the police to use dogs and fire hoses on civil rights demonstrators during the Civil Rights protests in the 1960s.
 He lost a race for governor in 1970 in the Democratic primary to eventual nominee, George Wallace.

 Commissioner Ed Pepper and his wife were killed in the worst fire in Alabama history in 1966.
 The Dale's Penthouse restaurant fire in Montgomery took 26 lives.
 He was the nephew of well-known U.S. Senator and Congressman Claude Pepper of Florida, an Alabama native.
 The long-serving Claude Pepper became a national spokesman for senior citizens.

 Two commissioners were convicted of felony offenses while serving and were automatically removed from office—Juanita McDaniel and Kenneth "Bozo" Hammond.
 Hammond later was elected Mayor of his native Valley Head, Alabama.

 Sibyl Pool became the first of six women to serve on the PSC when she took office in January, 1955.
 Three of those women have been President of the PSC.

 Hammond, Lynn Greer, and Pete Matthews all had previously served in the Alabama Legislature as Democrats and a fourth, Jeremy Oden, was a Republican state legislator at the time of his appointment.
 Greer later lost a race for Congress in north Alabama's Tennessee Valley district.
 Greer was then three times elected to the state legislature again as recently as 2014 as a Republican.

+In 2026, a bill was introduced to end elections to the commission and instead make all three seats appointed.
+The bill, HB 475, was significantly altered to match the text of SB 360, including: